-The SDSO’s award-winning Lakota Music Project has been recognized by the League of American Orchestras as a national model of cultural understanding and reconciliation through classical music and is the flagship community engagement program of the SDSO.
+The SDSO’s award-winning Lakota Music Project has been recognized by the League of American Orchestras as a national model of cultural understanding and is the flagship community engagement program of the SDSO.
 With the Lakota Music Project as a foundation, the SDSO has fostered additional programs with the intention of celebrating cultural similarities and embracing classical music as a medium for collaboration.
-These performances have featured Iranian, Persian, and Indian composers with the hope of assisting to build cultural bridges, hence the program’s name, Bridging Cultures.
+These programs are part of the larger Bridging Cultures initiative which have featured music from diverse cultures and backgrounds including Arab, Iranian, Indian, Filipino, Mexican, and Chinese composers.

 Educating future audiences is a fundamental priority for the SDSO.
 Music education programs include the long-standing annual Young People’s Concerts for over 3,000 third and fourth graders, the South Dakota Symphony Youth Orchestra, Young Musician Concerto Competition, Music Composition Academies, and regular engagements throughout the academic year by the Dakota String Quartet and Dakota Wind Quintet in Sioux Falls Public Schools.

 Known for engaging a community through classical music, Music Director Delta David Gier is also a champion of living composers.
 He is the 2022 recipient of the Ditson Conductor’s Award for his championship of works by American composers.
 Underscoring the SDSO’s innovative programming and community impact, a recent review in The New Yorker of the world premiere of John Luther Adams “An Atlas of Deep Time,” describes the South Dakota Symphony Orchestra as “one of America’s boldest orchestras.”